chengl11/Twitter-Analyzer/README.md

 ##### Second User Story

 Jack is a shoe company product analyst, he wants to know people’s attitude for their company's new shoes, he will use our analyzer.
+He could choose to start looking from the release date of their product and the number of tweets on Twitter.